Botanical Name: Asplenium nidus

 As Bird Nest Fern ages, the oldest, outer fronds will turn brown.
 This is normal.
 You can cut them off at the base to keep the plant looking neat.

+Those upright fronds tend to be dust-catchers.
 Keep the broad, shiny fronds dust-free by spraying with water and gently wiping them with a damp cloth.
 Never use leafshine products on ferns because it can severely damage their delicate fronds.

 Repot young plants in spring, every couple years or when the roots fill the pot.
 Use a container with drainage holes to avoid soggy soil.